Lapland Arctic Ultra: pre-adventure

 2025-26

 In terms of injuries and races, 2025 was very definitely not a good year.
-A leg injury, which started in April, flared up badly in June, and messed up (my 3rd…) ‘400 miles in 6 days’ attempt.
-Race-wise, I just managed to walk-shuffle 100 miles slowly twice, at the Viadal 6-day and the LDWA Flower of Suffolk 100 (my 5th LDWA 100, one closer to my target of ten before I turn 60).
+A leg injury started in April, flared up badly in June, and messed up my (3rd…) ‘400 miles in 6 days’ attempt.
+Race-wise, I just managed to walk-shuffle 100 miles slowly twice, at the Viadal 6-day and the LDWA Flower of Suffolk 100.
+The latter was my 5th LDWA 100, halfway to my target of ten before I turn 60.
 I’m not feeling too miserable about the year, though.
-There were some fun ‘on foot’ mini-adventures, including an early morning dash up and down the Hahnenkamm while in Kitzbuhel for work, and a 2-day hiking sidetrip in Japan, which involved a night bus to Kamikochi, camping on a boulder field at 3000m, and getting the last local train out of Shinjuku on a Saturday night.
+There were some fun ‘on foot’ mini-adventures.
+While in Kitzbuhel for work, I had an early morning dash up and down the Hahnenkamm.
+And during a holiday in Japan i squeezed in a 2-day hiking sidetrip, which involved a night bus to Kamikochi, camping on a boulder field at 3000m, and getting the last local train out of Shinjuku on a Saturday night.
 I’ve also, somewhat unexpectedly, discovered a love of playing gongs and singing bowls.

 left to right: the view from the Hahnenkamm, camping on a boulder field at 3000m, the view from just below the summit of Yarigatake